wasabia/react_webpack_rails/docs/server_side_rendering.md

 ```
 This global config may be overridden by passing the `server_side` option to a specific `react_component` invocation.

-**Please be aware** that the node server won't automatically load any changes while running - it must be restarted, which applies to all environments (local, prod, etc.).
+**Please be aware** that the node server won't automatically load any changes while running - it must be restarted, as well locally as in any other environment.